pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 ## Mental Models and Mindmaps

 Learning new materials is all about building your own mental model of how things work.
 You create a representation in your head of how you believe things are interconnected, how theory and practice fit together and how to execute certain tasks.
-Then as you continue to gather knowledge you either refine or challenge that internal model, adding details, re-ordering relations or completely tearing down certain sections in light of new information.
+Then, as you continue to gather knowledge, you either refine or challenge that internal model.
+This can mean adding details, re-ordering relations or completely tearing down certain sections in light of new information.

 I discovered a great tool in this endeavor in the use of mind-mapping software, as it allows me to create a physical manifestation of (parts of) my mental models.
 Not only does this give me a new way of viewing this information in a structured way, it also forces me to "re-encode" the incoming information -be it auditive, visual or tactile- into a new form of representation that I control.
 This breaks me away from the formatting of the source materials and immediately gives me an opportunity for reflection.